By Kimber Ray

 On Nov.
 25, nearly 30 people gathered at the UBS headquarters.
 Hall stood blocking the entrance to UBS while inside, other activists chained themselves to the stairs and hung a large banner: UBS Stop Funding Mountaintop Removal.
 Several others had climbed a nearby crane at dawn to unfurl another banner with the same message.
-Although Hall was not among the 14 protesters arrested, he has been encouraging others to donate to their legal defense fund.
+Although Hall was among the 14 protesters arrested, and he has been encouraging others to donate to their legal defense fund.

 He knows the fight is far from over, but the only thing he’s tired of is the injustice in his community.
 Given the entrenched clout of the coal industry, he says that “no change will come in a short amount of time.”
 Until then, he’s ready to “dig in deep and stay for the long haul.”